Uniform Inference in High-Dimensional Threshold Regression Models: Conclusion

 \section{Conclusion}

-In this paper, we propose a debiased Lasso estimator for high-dimensional threshold models allowing for either cross-sectional or time series data.
-We derive the asymptotic distribution of tests involving an increasing number of slope parameters and construct uniformly valid confidence bands within the context of the nonlinear regime-switch model.
+This paper proposes a debiased Lasso estimator for high-dimensional slope parameters in threshold regression models, allowing for either cross-sectional or time series data.
+We derive the asymptotic distribution of tests involving an increasing number of slope parameters and construct uniformly valid confidence bands.
 We show that the asymptotic distributions are the same in the cases with no threshold effect and a fixed threshold effect.
-Notably, our study allows for less restrictive assumptions compared to existing research in high-dimensional threshold models, accommodating heteroskedastic non-subgaussian error terms and non-subgaussian covariates.
-Future research directions could include generalizing uniform inference theory to dynamic panel data models with threshold effects and extending the current framework to models with multiple threshold points or multiple threshold variables.
+Our study allows for less restrictive assumptions than existing research in high-dimensional threshold models, accommodating heteroskedastic non-subgaussian error terms and non-subgaussian covariates.
+Future research directions could include considering multiple threshold points or multiple threshold variables in the current framework and developing a uniform inference theory in panel data models with threshold effects.